-Informed consent must be obtained before conducting any "on-study" procedures at the Screening and Enrollment Visit.
-For participants who do not consent to study participation, no procedures should be conducted and no data that can be linked to his or her name or other personal identifier(s) should be recorded.
+Informed consent must be obtained before performing any "on-study" procedures at the Screening and Enrollment Visit.
+For participants who do not consent to study participation, no procedures should be performed and no data that can be linked to their name or other personal identifier(s) should be recorded.